aduros/amity/doc/android.md

         git submodule init
         git submodule update

-2. Copy external/build.cfg.in to external/build.cfg and edit to point to your NDK and SDK:
+2. Copy external/build.cfg.in to external/build.cfg and edit to point to your SDK and NDKs:

-        ANDROID_NDK=/absolute/path/to/android-ndk-r4c
         ANDROID_SDK=/absolute/path/to/android-sdk-linux_86
+        ANDROID_NDK=/absolute/path/to/android-ndk-r5b
+        MOZILLA_ANDROID_NDK=/absolute/path/to/android-ndk-r4c

     (Note the lack of spaces around the equal signs.
 This file is actually a Bash script)